 What to Bring for Personal Safety

-I’d love to hear your input and best practices as well, so please share in the comments below.
+I’d love to hear your input and best practices to stay safe when traveling, so please share in the comments below.
 If you liked this post, please join the Analytical Traveler community.
 Check out my other travel safety post below.

 - How to Build a Travel Emergency Kit

 - Do You Need Travel Insurance?

 - Solo female travel: How to keep you and your finances safe